 - Any perceived barriers to recovery and/or return to work

-- Impression and diagnosis according to criteria outlined in DSM-IV, and
+- Impression and diagnosis according to criteria outlined in DSM-V, and

 Medico-legal psychological assessments of clients are often used as expert evidence in a range of cases including: